alexstanoev/FoxDAC/firmware/foxdac/ui/lvgl/docs/widgets/extra/spinbox.md

 `lv_spinbox_set_step(spinbox, 100)` sets which digits to change on increment/decrement.
 Only multiples of ten can be set, and not for example 3.

-`lv_spinbox_set_pos(spinbox, 1)` sets the cursor to a specific digit to change on increment/decrement.
-For example position '0' sets the cursor to the least significant digit.

 ### Format

 `lv_spinbox_set_digit_format(spinbox, digit_count, separator_position)` sets the number format. `digit_count` is the number of digits excluding the decimal separator and the sign.